 "A Light in the Dark," based on the life of Helen Keller and Anne Sullivan (as told in the renowned book and play "The Miracle Worker")

 We take pride in that our work is enjoyed by those new to dance performance as well as seasoned audience members, by old and young alike, and by a range of people with divergent backgrounds.
 The typical Thodos Dance Chicago performance is under two hours with intermission, and provides a wide variety of works that intrigue and stimulate audiences wherever we go.

-We also offer educational shows, including our popular 45-minute “ImagineDance” which features audience participation.
+We also offer educational shows, including our popular 45-minute “ImagineDance” assembly program which features audience participation.
 It is aimed at elementary and middle schools, as well as a general family audience, and is often performed as a matinee as part of a booking that includes a full-length performance.